 Signs of Having Tooth Decay and Cavities

 There are four symptoms of tooth decay and cavities.
-If your children happen to experience these, you are likely advised to visit your dentist as long as possible.
+If your children happen to experience these, you are likely advised to visit your dentist as early as possible.

 - Pain.
 Pain is inevitable if you are not paying attention to your oral health.
 A toothache is the usual cavity symptom.